Personal care products can pose a danger to your health

 These chemicals are closely related and you will find them, literally, in about everything.
 From hair products like shampoo that foam to toothpaste, and probably in most of the soaps you buy.

-The problem with these products is that the chemicals react and produce that toxic residues that can be left behind in your body, in your heart, brain, and liver.
+The problem with these products is that the chemicals react and produce toxic residues that can be left behind in your body, in your heart, brain, and liver.
 Children are especially vulnerable to this and can suffer from malformation in their eyes as well.

 Luckily there are “green” substitutes for harmful soap, toothpaste, and shampoo.